chrushr/MQM/README.md

 3. run the program: <br />
 3.1: To use a vanilla k-d tree (only one k-d tree), please run Command 1: <br />
-3.2: To use a cascade k-d tree (two k-d trees), please execute Command 2:
+3.2: To use a cascade approach (two k-d trees), please execute Command 2:

 ```
 Command 1: